List of Sinister Six members: The Sinister Syndicate

-Formed by the super-villain Abner Jenkins, aka "The Beetle" to act as a mercenary group that worked for the highest bidder.
+Formed by the super-villain Abner Jenkins a.k.a. the Beetle to act as a mercenary group that worked for the highest bidder.
 The group later reformed as the Deadly Foes of Spider-Man, before tearing themselves apart with in-fighting.
 When Boomerang became the leader of the Sinister Six, the Shocker suggested going back to the name "Sinister Syndicate", but the idea was shot down by Speed Demon, objecting, "the Sinister Syndicate were losers!"